thisisandycullen/CIS298Assignment2/README.md

 ## Outside Resources Used

 https://en.wikipedia.org/wiki/Conversion_of_units_of_temperature
-The webpage above showed me the formulas needed to convert between temperature scales.
+This webpage showed me the formulas needed to convert between temperature scales.

 http://stackoverflow.com/questions/5179686/restoring-state-of-textview-after-screen-rotation
-The webpage above showed me a far easier method of restoring values on screen rotation:
+This webpage showed me a far easier method of restoring values on screen rotation:

 	android:freezesText="true"